CAST-genomics/cast-workflows/tr-imputation/launch_ukb/README.md

 The imputation is performed using beagle on each batch of 1,000 samples.
 Run the following command to submit the imputation jobs.

 The current [workflow](../wdl/batch_imputation_bref3.wdl) run batched jobs using `scatter`, which concurrently run all jobs in the same batch using multiple instance.
-Scatter job finish faster will still be charge till all of scatter jobs is done.
+Scatter job finish faster will still be charging till all of the rest scatter jobs is finished.
 It might be very expensive use a large `--batch-size` as it required more concurrent instance.

 Mofidy the `./imputation_launcher_ukb.py` to change the output folders.
 ```bash